cornernote/minetest-skyblock/README.txt

 - flowing lava and water collide to make stone
 - crafts to allow access to all items
 - prevent chopping down trees with bare hands
-- many abms to control spawning and growing nodes
+- abms to control spawning and growing nodes